 There is also the option of surgery to treat cataracts.
+The procedure is generally extremely effective and can restore vision completely.
 The vet will remove the cloudy lens under general anaesthetic.
-Whilst it can be effective, if the cataracts are advanced it is difficult for surgery to remedy them.
-Also, surgery brings with it the risk of scarring and inflammation which can diminish the dog’s vision, as well as a host of complications that can come from surgery and anaesthetics.
-On top of that, the surgical option is extremely expensive.
+Surgery brings with it the risk of scarring and inflammation but most dogs do very well.
+On top of that, the surgical option is not affordable to all owners.

 Because these remedies are natural and do not require invasive surgery, there is no aftercare or support needed.
 The dog may need to go the vet’s to assess the progression of cataracts but not because of any risks associated with the natural remedies.
 The only ongoing maintenance needed is to continue to use the vitamins and supplements.

 As the natural remedies do not require surgery or numerous vet visits, they are significantly less expensive than surgical options.
 However, this is not necessarily a good thing, as we may be prolonging the time a dog has cataracts, by delaying surgery.

 Depending on the size of the dog, all three vitamins could cost less than $10 a week and cost up to $20.
 A box or pack of Coenzyme Q10 can be bought for just $10.
 The alternative surgical option is extremely costly.
 It could cost anywhere between $1,500 to $3,500 per eye, depending on the individual case, the experience of the vet, and other variables.

 The main selling point of the natural cataract remedies is that they come with extremely low risks.
 Supplements are generally safe for your dog and are well tolerated.

 The main issue is that the drops are often completely ineffective when it comes to treating established cataracts.